JrVerbiest/jrverbiest.github.io/README.md

   ° *Machine Learning at the Edge*

-  Research that focus on machine learning at the Edge, more on [GitHub](https://jrverbiest.github.io/AIoT/). *Project ongoing*
+  Research that focus on machine learning at the Edge.

 - **Senior Consultant** @ VeroTech, Leuven, Belgium